tassieKev/adguardhome-unbound-redis/Fork_ReadMe.txt

-Attempt to make a multi-arch version so I can run the same image on multiple machines.
+Attempt to make a arm version so I can run the same image on RaspberryPo and Unraid.

 To build